 The route takes you through the coastal edges of the Highlands and gives you a chance to have unadulterated and quite frankly, amazing stops for visiting the Highlands of Scotland.

 The NC500 route is just over 500 miles and begins in the capital of the Highlands, Inverness.

 From Inverness, it follows the A835 towards the west coast, and snakes along the coastline upwards through the North West Highlands, across the north edge of mainland Britain and finally down the east coast on the A9 from Britain’s most northerly town; John O’Groats, completing the loop in Inverness.

 For more details on the map and to download an offline Google Maps (all free and easy).
-Alternatively, visit the official site (definitely highly recommended before you set out to explore the Highlands).
+Alternatively, visit our favourite spots on the NC500 and recommended reading before you set out to explore the Highlands.

 After all, you don’t wanna miss the route when visiting the Highlands of Scotland.

 Perfect for cars, motorbikes cyclists and walkers alike, the route is arguably one of the most scenic in Scotland.
-Key ‘stop and take a picture’ locations along the route include the following (full details further down):
+Key ‘stop and take picture locations along the route include the following (full details further down):

 - Spectacular beaches such as Achmelvich and Dornoch